All Blogs

 Several recurring issues undermine manufacturing efficiency:

-• Frequent and inefficient meetings: Shift handover meetings and production briefings become productivity barriers when they run too long or include unnecessary personnel.
+Frequent and inefficient daily communications: Shift handover meetings and production briefings become productivity barriers when they run too long or include unnecessary personnel.
 These pull manufacturing workers away from production lines and disrupt work rhythms.

 Strategies to Combat These Challenges